DoubleCouponDay/stickle/README.md

 - Install the Windows Subsystem for Linux (WSL).

-- Install Docker Desktop using the WSL2 backend.

-- In a WSL shell, install the Dotnet SDK:
+- In a WSL shell, install the following packages:

     `sudo apt update && sudo apt install build-essential`

     `sudo snap install --classic dotnet && sudo snap install dotnet-sdk-100 && sudo snap install dotnet-runtime-100 && sudo snap install aspnetcore-runtime-100`

+- Download the `plc` program from the [Linux Build Pipeline](https://github.com/PLC-lang/rusty/actions/workflows/linux.yml) and copy it into the `/usr/bin`.

+    `cd /mnt/c/Users/<USERNAME>`

+    `sudo cp ./Downloads/plc /usr/bin`

+    Each build pipeline for the Rusty Compiler produces a `plc` executable.

+- Download the `stdlib` zip from the [Linux Build Pipeline](https://github.com/PLC-lang/rusty/actions/workflows/linux.yml) and decompress it.

+    Ensure you take the `libiec61131std.so` file that corresponds with your microprocessor architecture (most likely x86_64-linux-gnu).

+    `sudo cp ~/Downloads/stdlib/x86_64-linux-gnu/libiec61131std.so /usr/lib`

+## Compiling for a C# Unit Test

+- Install Docker Desktop using the WSL2 backend.

+- Open this example project in the WSL.

 - Download the compiler image:

     `docker pull ghcr.io/plc-lang/rusty:master`

-- Download `stdlib` from the [Linux Build Pipeline](https://github.com/PLC-lang/rusty/actions/workflows/linux.yml) and export it into the `/lib` folder/.

-    Ensure you export the `libiec61131std.so` file that corresponds with your microprocessor architecture (most likely x86_64-linux-gnu).

-    `sudo cp ./libiec61131std.so /lib`

-## Compiling for a C# Unit Test

-- Open this example project in the WSL.
+- Run the compilation:

-- Download and install [the build artifact](https://github.com/PLC-lang/rusty/actions/workflows/linux.yml) yourself.
-Each build pipeline for the Rusty Compiler produces a `plc` executable.

     ```
     plc ./examples/clampandsaw.st --shared --linker=cc --target=x86_64 -l iec61131std -o ./compiled/libclampandsaw.so
     ```